 Every year people filing tax returns are shocked to learn they owe more than they can pay.
-You must face your tax problems quickly to avoid any penalties and interest charges that could increase your debt.
+You must face your tax problems quickly to avoid any IRS interest and penalties that could increase your debt.

 What to Do When You Cannot Afford to Pay Your Taxes!

-If you owe money and are unable to pay it, you face extreme tax penalties and compounding interest rates on the outstanding balance.
+If you owe money and are unable to pay it, you face extreme IRS interest and penalties on the outstanding balance.
 What may begin as a small amount, can rapidly escalate into a gargantuan debt.
-The best way to do something about this debt is to call an experienced tax firm like us, to battle the IRS for you, and negotiate a favorable debt settlement and penalty abatement.
+The best way to remove IRS fines is to call an experienced tax firm like us: we will battle the IRS for you and negotiate a favorable debt settlement or penalty abatement.

 Instant Tax Solutions is very adept at working through the IRS bureaucracy.
-We are familiar with the various tax codes and know how to maneuver through the system.
+We are familiar with the various tax codes and know how to get the IRS to remove penalties and interest.
 Do not let the fact that you owe money to them eat up your life.
 Consultation with one of our knowledgeable staff members will leave you with a sense of hope.

 More often than not, a taxpayer will not file a tax return because they are afraid they owe money.
 With the help of ITS, you may be surprised to find that you do not owe money after all.
 We can help you process your tax returns and find out if you are eligible for a refund.
 If you are due a refund, then you do not owe any fees for late filing.
-This is why it is to your advantage to have us help you.
+This is why it is to your advantage to have us help you with IRS penalty removal.